m-w-o-n-g/Dbar_Act_5_human_data/README.md

 ### Sbj001_35kHz_vent_24_10_15_10_45_29_1
 - Ventilation set
-- Reconstruction method: no gaussian truncation
+- Reconstruction method: gaussian truncation
 - Reference frame: 361
-- Chosen truncation radius: 4.0-4.4
+- Chosen truncation radius: 4.6; ee: 0.06
 - Frames to use for reconstruction movie: 55-220
 - Frame with the best image of heart and lungs: 70